tagnja/blog/source/draft/mysql-explain.md

 The MySQL manual says this column shows the "join type", but it's more accurate to say the access type.
 In other words, how MySQL has decided to find rows in the table.
 Here are the most important access methods, from worst to best:

 - ALL.
 This means a table scan.
 MySQL must scan through the table from beginning to end to find the row.
 (There are exceptions, such as queries with LIMIT or queries that display "Using distinct/not exist" in the Extra column.)
 - index.
 This means an index scan.
 The main advantage is that this avoids sorting.
 The biggest disadvantage is the cost of reading an entire table in index order.
 This usually means accessing the rows in random order, which is very expensive.
-If you also see "Using index" in the Extra column, it mean MySQL is using a covering index.
+If you also see "Using index" in the Extra column, it means MySQL is using a covering index.
 This is much less expensive than scanning the table in index order.
 - range.
 A range scan is a limited index scan.
 It begins at some point in the index and returns rows that match a range of values.
 This is better than a full index scan because it doesn't go through the entire index.
 Obvious range scans are queries with a BETWEEN or > in the WHERE clause.
 - ref.
 This is an index access (or index lookup) that returns rows that match a single value.
 The `ref_or_null` access type is a variation on `ref`.
 It means MySQL must do a second lookup to find NULL entries after doing the initial lookup.
 - eq_ref.
 This is an index lookup that MySQL knows will return at most a single value.
 You will see this access method when MySQL decides to use a primary key or unique index to satisfy the query by comparing it to some reference value.